-The pant based diet awesome as it is, can often leave you scratching your head for new and exciting ideas for meals, and breakfast is no exception.
+The plant based diet, awesome as it is, can often leave you scratching your head for new and exciting ideas for meals, and breakfast is no exception.
 You want a healthy and nutritious start to the day, something that will fill you up until lunch and give you lots of energy right?

-Well, they say breakfast is the most important meal of the day, which is exactly why you should always make an effort to make it great, and these 7 tasty plant based diet breakfast ideas and recipes should not disappoint.
+Well, they say breakfast is the most important meal of the day.
+This is exactly why you should always make an effort to make it great.
+These 7 tasty plant based diet breakfast ideas and recipes should not disappoint.

 What are the plant based diet benefits?

 There’s many reasons why the whole foods plant based diet is so popular right now, the biggest being the absolute amazing well-being and health it can bring when done correctly.
 This means with proper attention to correct food combining and an understanding of plant based macronutrients.